 Introduction to Topology - AS.110.413

-Pre-College students & Undergraduate students June 2 - July 25 Online
+Pre-College students & Undergraduate students June 1 - July 24 Online

 4 Credits Status: Open Save this Course View Saved Courses

-Topological spaces, connectedness, compactness, quotient spaces, metric spaces, function spaces.
+The basic concepts of point-set topology: topological spaces, connectedness, compactness, quotient spaces, metric spaces, function spaces.
 An introduction to algebraic topology: covering spaces, the fundamental group, and other topics as time permits.

-Prerequisite: AS.110.202 (Calculus III) or AS.110.211 (Honors Multivariable Calculus).
+Prerequisite: AS.110.202 (Calculus III: Calculus of Several Variables) or AS.110.211 (Honors Multivariable Calculus).

 A flexible weekly schedule accommodates all student schedules and time zones, and courses include pre-recorded lectures, notes, and interactives to help students learn the material.
 Assessments include computer-scored items for immediate feedback as well as instructor-graded assignments for personalized learning.
 Students have access to instructors through email or individual reviews, and weekly instructor-led synchronous problem-solving sessions are recorded for viewing at any time.
 Students should expect to work a minimum of 5-10 hours per week.